TheManOnPi/SWCS---Secure-Web-Communication-Standard/WAS.md

-# WAS — Web Addressing Service for SWCS
+# WASfS — Web Addressing Service for SWCS

 > **WAS** (Web Addressing Service) is the core runtime component of SWCS, responsible for enforcing content rules, context analysis, and network synchronization across nodes.